Missouri Retail Sports Betting Now Live: A Complete Guide

 Is Missouri retail sports betting legal?

-Yes, but it is not live just yet.
-The launch is expected on December 1, 2025, along with online books.
+Yes, and it’s finally live!
+The accurate launch date was December 1, 2025, along with online books.

 Show up at a licensed casino with a valid ID (21+), place wagers at the counter or a kiosk, and keep your ticket.
 Plan for lines and check each property’s posted hours before you go.

-Announced rooms: Ameristar Kansas City, Ameristar St. Charles, River City, and Hollywood Casino St. Louis, with Argosy Riverside planning a book, all pending approvals.
-Watch each casino’s announcements for exact go-live times.
+Among the major rooms: Ameristar Kansas City, Ameristar St. Charles, River City, and Hollywood Casino St. Louis, with Argosy Riverside.

 Can I bet on college sports in Missouri?